Plan Your Trip

 Right in the heart of the city, Tierra Viva Cusco Centro is within walking distance to all the major attractions and is a great option for those looking to explore all the city has to offer.

-Taypikala Cusco
+Taypikala Hotel Cusco

 Located just one block from the famous Inca temple Qoricancha, Taypikala Cusco offers excellent service and large spacious rooms where the staff are ready to cater to your every need.